haritha2112/udacity-fend-pixel-art-maker/README.md

-# Pixel Art Maker Project
+# Trading Cards

-## About
+# About
 This is a simple pixel art maker where you can create your own pixel art of any size and color.

-## Tech Stack
+# Tech Stack

--HTML5
+  - HTML5
--CSS3
+  - CSS3
--Javasctipt
+  - JavaScript